BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ## Changelog
 - Version 5
+  - Fix bug when some Strict items would not be available on Expanded setting
   - Better compatibility with Weimer and Daulmakan item upgrades
   - Add Burning Earth longsword to expanded list
+  - Weidu 239
 - Version 4
   - Add components to allow non-unique boots of speed and items "of protection" +1/+2
   - Fix several missing items in BG1